-Instagram on yesterday, July 19 has brought a new feature enabling users to understand when their friends are online for receiving direct messages in real time.
-Basically, the platform replicated its owner Facebook’s long-loved feature that’s now in Messenger as well as other areas of the Facebook app
+Yesterday, July 19, Instagram brought a new feature enabling users to understand when their friends are online and receive direct messages in real-time.
+Basically, the platform replicated its owner Facebook’s long-loved feature that’s now in Messenger as well as other areas of the Facebook app.

 You can’t miss out on the fact that this is one of the most fundamental features of social media platforms, where you want to know who is online during your time there.
 Released 7 years ago, this makes it the first instance that Instagram brought general convenience on its own platform.

 From now onwards, you will get to see the Instagram green dots next to the profile picture of your friends in any and every area within the app.
 This includes the Direct inbox and your friend list while posting or sharing anything on your feed.